-Mark lines identifying the width and depth of the desired cut on the workpiece and position on the table so the inside tip of the blade is positioned on the line.
-Use a clamp to secure the workpiece.

-- Lower the cutting head so the tip of the blade touches the top surface of the workpiece at the marked line. - 3.
-While holding the upper arm in position, turn the stop knob (1) until it touches the stop plate (2). - 4.
-Cut two parallel grooves as shown below.
+- Mark lines identifying the width and depth of the desired cut on the workpiece and position on the table so the outside tip of the blade is positioned on the inside edge of the line.
+Use a clamp to secure the workpiece beside the blade. - Lower the cutting head to the depth marked on the workpiece, holding the upper arm, and adjust the stop knob (1) until it touches the stop plate (2).
+(SEE "Setting the cutting depth" on page 27). - 3.
+Cut two parallel grooves as shown.